 - Pay cash or track it.
 I know, I know, we all love our cash back and our points.
 We’re addicted to credit card rewards.
 I collect PC points and have had almost $1000 in free groceries since switching to PC Financial in 1998.
 It works for us because we stick to our goal.
 I have found for most people, paying for their groceries with cold hard cash is the only way they can stick to a food budget, at least in the beginning.
 It takes some getting use to and yes, you’ll sacrifice the points.
 Even if you did it for a month, you could reduce your food budget considerably.
 I track everything we spend at wesabe.
 When the money is spent, it’s spent.

 Eating well on less isn’t about making huge sacrifices or giving up your favourite things.
-It’s about making a plan, buying just enough, using what you have and choosing quality over quantity every time.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+It’s about making a plan, buying just enough, using what you have and choosing quality over quantity every time.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).